UniversalScheduleStandard/UniversalScheduleStandard/README.md

 ```
 The `doodDropAllow`, `doodDropDays`, `doodHoldAllow`, `doodInclude` keys all refer to properties related to how and whether the element will appear on the day out of days.

 The `elementId` key is traditionally used to assign a 'board ID' to an element.
-This is primarly used for cast members, who are commonly referred to by a number.
+This is primarily  used for cast members, who are commonly referred to by a number.
 It is a string instead of a number to allow for the use of letters.

 The `linkedElements` array is made up of element IDs and represent all of the elements that are linked to the element.
 Linking elements is used in some software to ensure that when a particular element is added to a breakdown, a number of other elements are automatically added as well.
 Examples commonly include actors and props they are always seen with.
 A doctor and their stethoscope, for example.